louchesprocket/pgnutil/README.md

 * 	diffpct: the difference in wins between white and black, expressed as a percentage of all games having a result
 * 	draws: the number of draws for this opening
 * 	drawpct: the number of draws for this opening, expressed as a percentage of all games having a result
-*   avgplies: the average number of half-moves for this opening, counting every game with a result
+*   avgplies: the average number of half-moves for this opening
-*   disagreepct: the percentage of all moves that disagree with an opponent's expectation, counting every game with a result; applies to engine games wherein expected responses have been annotated by the u.i.
+*   disagreepct: the percentage of all moves that disagree with an opponent's expectation; applies to engine games wherein expected responses have been annotated by the u.i.

 In addition, any of the [ECO-related output selectors](#eco-related_output_selectors) may be used in this context, but will apply only to the opening moves of the game.